 The Samsung SSD comes with ExFat format by default.
 This is enough to work the SSD as a backup drive for Mac.
-ExFat is also compatible with Windows too and the SSD will work for both Windows and Mac out the box.
-ExFat is an upgraded version for the FAT32 file system, that limits the maximum file size to 4GB.
+ExFat is also compatible with Windows too.
+The SSD will work for both Windows and Mac out of the box.
+ExFat is an upgraded version for the FAT32 file system that limits the maximum file size to 4GB.
 You don’t need to format the disk again if you want to use the disk for normal backup with Windows and Mac.

 View Settings on Mac Disk Utility